me-box/databox/README.md

 > Note: arm64v8 Platforms must be running a 64 bit version of linux (Alpine 3.8 aarch64)[https://alpinelinux.org/downloads/] or (HypriotOS/arm64)[https://github.com/DieterReuter/image-builder-rpi64/releases]

-The above start Databox using pre-build images published on [Docker hub](<https://hub.docker.com/r/databoxsystems>) and runs Databox on your local machine.
+The above starts Databox using pre-build images published on [Docker hub](<https://hub.docker.com/r/databoxsystems>) and runs Databox on your local machine.

 Once it's started, point a web browser at <http://127.0.0.1> and follow the instructions to configure your HTTPS certificates to access Databox UI securely (using a web browser <https://127.0.0.1>, or the iOS and Android app).